What are the trending crafts that sell well in 2020?

 There are 100 trends featured in Pinterest's report, so we won't go through all of them here.
 Some of the trends are more relatable to crafts.
 Others are focused on food, fitness, travel and other topics that are popular on Pinterest.

-I'm going to focus on the Pinterest trends that translate most obviously to crafts including:
+I'm going to focus on a few Pinterest trends that translate most obviously to crafts including:

 There are other trends on the list that you could translate into a variety of different handmade products.
-If you're curious, you can check out the whole list here.
+If you're curious, you can check out all 100 Pinterest trends for 2020 here.

 Check it out if you want to get more inspiration and ideas for how you can incorporate some of these trends into your own products.